patelatharva/Data_modeling_with_Postgres/README.md

-# Data Modeling with Postgres using Python and SQL
+# Data Modeling with Postgres Relational Database
 In this project, I applied the concepts of data modelling with relational database Postgres and built an ETL pipeline using Python.
 I completed this project by defining fact and dimension tables for a star schema to handle specific analytical need and wrote an ETL pipeline that transfers data from JSON files in two local directories into tables in Postgres using Python and SQL.

 ## Requirement